 1. Payments Not Approved

-The APA obtained a copy of the September 10, 2020, meeting minutes for the Township Board.
-Those minutes fail to reflect the Board's approval of any Township expenditures.
+The APA obtained a copy of the September 1, 2020, and September 15, 2021, meeting minutes for the Board of Directors (Board) of the District.
+Those minutes fail to reflect the Board's approval of any District expenditures.